Click below to listen to Episode 51 – If It Sounds Too Good To Be True

 Have you ever heard something that sounds too good to be true?
 Have you ever heard a radio program where “Financial Planners” hype certain products that offer great returns at little to no risk?
 They often sound too good to be true, and listeners are getting sucked in to a promise that is misleading and something that they may not fully understand.

-The goal of Christian Financial Perspectives and CIS Wealth Management Group is to help listeners and clients with discerning the truth when it comes to promises made about financial products and services.
+The goal of Christian Financial Perspectives and Christian Financial Advisors is to help listeners and clients with discerning the truth when it comes to promises made about financial products and services.
 You may hear of promises of “high interest rates and stock market like returns without any risk”, “guaranteed income with no strings attached”, and/or “financial advice for free”.
 Unfortunately, if it sounds too good to be true, it usually is.

 In this episode, Bob and Mary Jo cover many key points to protect yourself and equip you to make more informed decisions.